 11th March 2015

-1. Buy good quality chestnut fencing.
-If you want nice looking fencing , the pales need to be solid and stout .
+If you want nice looking fencing, the pales need to be solid and stout.
 So check it out- is the chestnut fencing you are about to buy cheaper than other chestnut fencing?
-If so the pales might be thin and spindly, in which case your paling fencing won’t last as long ( and won’t look as good) as fencing which has used stout pales .
+If so the pales might be thin and spindly, in which case your paling fencing won’t last as long ( and won’t look as good) as fencing which has used stout pales.
 We have seen some very strange looking paling fencing where the pales were not only very thin , they weren’t even all made of chestnut.
 And also, was the chestnut cut in the winter or the summer?
 To keep costs down, some people cut chestnut all year round but the winter-cut chestnut will last longer.

 Quite straightforward really.
 No need to apply regular coats of preservative , no need to worry about storms – a well erected chestnut paling fence will NOT come down in a strong wind!
 You could plant something pretty to grow through the pales.
 Or you could just sit back and enjoy.